le-huy-jh/Exercise/Exercise 9/answer.md

 Q2: Create a new branch for develop feature/admin, we can continue fixing feature/user.
 After fixing, we merge feature/user into feature/admin.
 This may causes conflicts.

 Q3: create branch A from production.
-Revert at production branch then merge (not auto merge) with branch A
+Revert at production branch then merge (not auto merge) with branch A.
+ Branch feature/delete user still alives.
+We can merge normally, but because we use revert the history commit is longer Update solution: create branch from prod at commit before merging.

 ### Case 1
 Create branch from feature/create-user